Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2700 Gold
 - Scimitar

-**Quicksilver** As a reaction upon begin immobilized you can remove all immobilizing effects and cast lesser restoration on yourself, until the end of yout turn you gain +1 crit chance with _Mecurial Scimitar_.
+**Quicksilver** As a reaction upon begin immobilized you can remove all immobilizing effects and cast lesser restoration on yourself, until the end of your turn you gain +1 crit chance with _Mecurial Scimitar_.
 Once this effect is used it cannot be used again until 30 seconds pass.

 _You have +1 to attack and damage rolls with this magical weapon_